Generic Name: amiodarone (oral) (A mi OH da rone)

 if you have a pacemaker or defibrillator implanted in your chest.

 Do not use amiodarone if you are pregnant.
-It could harm the unborn baby.
+Taking amiodarone during pregnancy can harm the unborn baby or cause thyroid problems or abnormal heartbeats after the baby is born.
+Amiodarone may also affect the child's growth or development (speech, movement, academic skills) later in life.
 Use effective birth control to prevent pregnancy during treatment.

 Amiodarone can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.